dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 those root tool calls are really just dispatch calls ?

 is there also the notion of relaying thru other servers, if they expose the relay tool ? so you could bounce off different servers if you needed to.

+## entry tools on the root mcp
+search napps (resource listing) list repos (resource listing) getSubstrateScope - what is the scope used to talk to the artifact substrate getSelfScope - what is the scope of myself dispatch( scope, action ) sbuscribe( scope ) - this is using mcp, but could be done using a tool call that tucks in the mcp commands into something the llm can use.
+So providing the mcp client functions as tool calls in as well as the tool calls from the server.

+so client side, when created, is making a scope bound client, which is what the artifact object did anyway.

+### notes
+but llms don't handle resources, like the llm cannot use the resource functions as a tool call, unless we make some wrappers to make resource interaction part of the tool set, in which case we might as well have just done a tool call anyway ?

+resources are good for browsing and compatibility, but not strictly necessary for LLM control.

+we could make it so if you did not include a scope, then you are targetting the substrate / host.  otherwise you are targetting something specific.
+We could just attach this well known scope as the default ?

+when we talk to the substrate, we are always talking about a particular scope. so dispatch would be just telling the host that we want it to execute this particular tool call on this particular scope.
+This is the means of tunneling

+So actions should be renamed as tool calls.